-There multiple challenges decarbonising developing countries - lack of capital, policy, and structural constraints (e.g., lack of an established carbon market), limited access to infrastructure, and inadequate raw materials and capabilities.
+There are multiple challenges in decarbonising developing countries - lack of capital, policy, and structural constraints (e.g., lack of an established carbon market), limited access to infrastructure, and inadequate raw materials and capabilities.
 This is also an opportunity for these markets.
 Since many of the developing countries of 2050 have yet to acquire economic scale, there remains an opportunity to build right first time with lower-emission industrial capacities and products.
-Collectively, these emerging markets represent an opportunity to help the world abate emissions through their existing endowments.
+Collectively, these emerging markets also represent an opportunity to help the world abate emissions through their existing endowments.